 This is a flat head Mahogany banjo with brass fittings made by a family in West Virginia.
 It’s a good banjo and would make an excellent instrument for someone moving from beginner to intermediate.
 It has a 2-piece flange that is not very heavy but it has excellent tone and volume and is easy to play. comes with a hard case and 2 Schaller D-Tuners. $1000

 This is a companion arch-top banjo made by the same folks as the banjo above.
 It is a little rougher but sounds good and plays well.
-I paid $800 and that’s what I will sell it for.
+I paid $800 and that’s what I will sell it for with a Gig bag.

 This is a nearly new Flinthill Sonny Osborne model. it started out as a Recording King banjo in China but was rebranded because of a food fight between the manufacturer and the designer.
 A good banjo very playable.
 Maple pot and resonator (probably veneer) Rosewood peghead veneer and Ebony Fretboard.
 Good for intermediate player.
 Hard case included. $1300